dotnet/csharpstandard/standard/classes.md

 A secondary constraint can be a *type_parameter* or *interface_type*, either optionally followed by `?`.

 If the nullable annotation context (§Nullable-Annotation-Context) is disabled, the reference type constraint specifies that a type argument used for the type parameter shall be a reference type.
 All class types, interface types, delegate types, array types, and type parameters known to be a reference type (as defined below) satisfy this constraint.
-If the nullable annotation context is enabled, the type argument used for the type parameter shall be a non-nullable reference type (§Nullable-Types).
+If the nullable annotation context is enabled, the type argument used for the type parameter shall be a non-nullable reference type (§Nullable-Types-General).

 If the nullable annotation context is enabled, the nullable reference type constraint specifies that a type argument used for the type parameter shall be a reference type.
 All class types, interface types, delegate types, array types, and type parameters known to be a reference type (as defined below) satisfy this constraint.
 If the nullable annotation context is disabled, the `?` shall be ignored, and a message to that effect shall be generated.